James May: Top Gear

-May was briefly a co-presenter of the original Top Gear series in 1999, during an interview in 2020, Jeremy Clarkson claimed that the show's original producers had decided to replace him with May in 1999, though they felt dissatisfied with May as he was soon fired in 2000, shortly before the entire program was cancelled the following year.
-Clarkson recalls May's firing in 2000 caused him to retreat into alcoholism for a brief period of time.
-Following the first season of the show's relaunch in 2002, Clarkson managed to convince Andrew Wilman to rehire him to replace Jason Dawe.
-He first co-presented the revived series of Top Gear in its second series in 2003, where he earned the nickname "Captain Slow" owing to his careful driving style.
-Despite this sobriquet, he has done some especially high-speed driving – in the 2007 series he took a Bugatti Veyron to its top speed of 253 mph, then in 2010 he achieved 259.11 mph in the Veyron's newer 16.4 Super Sport edition.
+May was briefly a co-presenter of the original Top Gear series in 1999.
+During an interview in 2020, Jeremy Clarkson claimed that the show's original producers had decided to replace him with May in 1999, though they felt dissatisfied with May as he was soon fired in 2000, shortly before the entire programme was cancelled the following year.
+In 2002, May auditioned for the new version of Top Gear but was initially rejected by BBC executives who felt that his background was too similar to Clarkson and Hammond's and had limited appeal.
+Following the first season of Top Gear's relaunch, Clarkson managed to convince the show's producer Andy Wilman in 2003 to rehire May as Jason Dawe's replacement.
+By May's admission in 2025, he and Clarkson had met during the launch of a new Audi A4 convertible in France and after disagreeing on the car, Clarkson had thought the bickering between them would work on the programme.

+May first co-presented the revived series of Top Gear in its second series in 2003, where he earned the nickname "Captain Slow" owing to his careful driving style, and his OCD-like obsessions with order.
+Despite this sobriquet, he has done some especially high-speed driving – in the 2007 series, he took a Bugatti Veyron to its top speed of 253 mph, then in 2010 he achieved 259.11 mph in the Veyron's newer 16.4 Super Sport edition.
 In an earlier episode he also tested the original version of the Bugatti Veyron against the Pagani Zonda F.

 May, along with co-presenter Jeremy Clarkson and an Icelandic support crew, travelled by car to the magnetic North Pole in 2007, using a modified Toyota Hilux.
-In the words of Clarkson, he was the first person to go there "who didn't want to be there".
+In the words of Clarkson, May was the first person to go there "who didn't want to be there".
 He also drove a modified Toyota Hilux up the side of the erupting volcano Eyjafjallajökull.

 Following the BBC's decision not to renew Jeremy Clarkson's contract with the show on 25 March 2015, May stated in April 2015 that he would not continue to present Top Gear as part of a new line-up of presenters.

 Science

 May presented Inside Killer Sharks, a documentary for Sky, and James May's 20th Century, investigating inventions.
 He flew in a Royal Air Force Eurofighter Typhoon at a speed of around 1320 mph (2124 km/h) for his television programme, James May's 20th Century.
 In late 2008, the BBC broadcast James May's Big Ideas, a three-part series in which May travelled around the globe in search of implementations for concepts widely considered science fiction.
-He has also presented a series called James May's Man Lab.
+He also presented James May's Man Lab from 2010 to 2013.
 In 2013, May narrated To Space & Back, a documentary on the influence of developments in space exploration on modern technology produced by Sky-Skan and The Franklin Institute.